USFWS/fwspp/README.md

 # Get all National Wildlife Refuges (527 as of 2017-11-10)
 # Issues a warning because of two identically-named, but distinct, refuges
 all_refs <- find_fws()
-#> Warning: Your search returned multiple USFWS properties with the same name.
-#>  *  BUFFALO LAKE NATIONAL WILDLIFE REFUGE
-#> To avoid querying an unwanted property, check the output and perhaps
-#> specify the `region` argument to avoid unintended behavior.

 # Search across all refuges with a partial name match
 # Only 1 refuge contains 'longleaf'; Mountain Longleaf NWR